chaanakyaaM/Personal_Finance_Monitor/README.md

 - **Environment Management:** Python `dotenv`

 ## Steps to set-up the project locally
+- **NOTE**: As the project utilizes a decoupled architecture with separate repositories for the frontend and backend, the setup is aslo divided into two individual parts: Frontend and Backend.
 ## For Frontend:
 ### 1. Clone the Repository
 ```bash